mondyjosh/url-shortener-dotnet/README.md

-# interviews.2025.ascribe (archived)

->[!WARNING]
->🚨 **This repository is archived and no longer maintained.** 🚨
->
->This project is no longer actively developed, as per https://github.com/mondyjosh/interviews.2025.ascribe/pull/16.
->
->The repository remains available for reference, but no further updates or support will be provided.
->
->**Note to future me:** Please use this repo as a basis for future technical take-home projects!

-This is a technical interview project for Ascribe in January 2025.
+# URL Shortener - .NET

-This project provides a web API for URL shortening/retrieval, built with .NET 8 and PostgreSQL.
+A simple web API for URL shortening/retrieval, built with .NET 8 and PostgreSQL.

-## Technical Challenge Details
+## Overview

-See [LRES-Ascribe Technical Challenge](docs/Ascribe_Technical_Challenge.md) for details on project requirements and goals.
+This project is a basic link shortening service, similar in concept to services like [bit.ly](https://bit.ly).
+It includes an interface to input a URL and display the shortened version after submission.

+The API provides two main functions:

+1. Shorten a URL into a brief alphanumeric string.
+2. Expand a shortened string back to the original URL, returning an error if it doesn’t exist.

+It includes a simple storage mechanism to persist URLs and supports local development and testing with minimal configuration.

 ## Directory Structure